-Yes, I know it sounds silly, but journaling can really help you in a weight loss stall after vertical sleeve gastrectomy (VSG).
-Sometimes there are other things going on that can cause plateaus, like stress or anxiety.
-By taking the time to journal, you will be in a clearer mental state to decide why you are hitting weight loss plateaus in the first place.
+Yes, I know it sounds silly, but journaling can help you in a weight loss stall after vertical sleeve gastrectomy (VSG).
+Sometimes other things are going on that can cause plateaus, like stress or anxiety.
+By journaling, you will be in a clearer mental state to decide why you are hitting weight loss plateaus in the first place.

-Using an app like MyFitnessPal is incredibly useful in measuring portion sizes and counting calories.
+An app like MyFitnessPal is incredibly useful for measuring portion sizes and counting calories.

 #4 Set new weight loss goals

 This is the time to refocus your energy and set new weight loss goals for yourself.
 There might be things that you are doing that are not on the right track.
-Use this time to re-evaluate where you are in your weight loss journey so you can determine if you are in the healthiest place possible.
+Use this time to re-evaluate where you are in your weight loss journey to determine if you are in the healthiest place possible.

 Set realistic goals and have realistic expectations.
 Stay in touch with your support group and always check in with your bariatric doctor and nutritionist.